thebitmaptoshi/bitmap-indexer/README.md

 # Bitmap Indexer 🗺️

-**Work in progress** - Index is currently running.
-Will validate vs OCI before sharing code.
+**Work in progress** - Index has finished running.
+OCI validation returned repeat matching diffs, validated on bitcoin for bitmap-indexer validation over OCI.
+Need to further alidate the script can run w/o further refinement and catch all blocks.
+Will add script after further validation, but as of now this it a live source of truth for the most current bitmaps.

 A real-time Bitcoin bitmap inscription registry and monitoring tool that tracks, validates, and registers bitmap claims on the Bitcoin blockchain with comprehensive validation and conflict resolution utilities.